AgoraIO-Community/Appbuilder-FPE-Getting-Started/README.md

 ## To run the code:

-1. Open your terminal in `apiexamples`

-2. Run `npm start`
+1. Run `npm start`

-3. Navigate to `build` on the cli menu presented.
+2. Navigate to `build` on the cli menu presented.

-4. Select preferred platform.
+3. Select preferred platform.

-5. Select `development build` to start a dev-server.
+4. Select `development build` to start a dev-server.

 ## To modify sample customization: